sutrolabs/census-docs/destinations/mailchimp-transactional-mandrill.md

 | --------------: | :------------: | :-----------: |:-------------:|
 | Send via Message Template |        ✅       | Unique identifier for each send |     Send      |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Mailchimp objects and/or behaviors

 ### Send Emails via Message Templates

 Census takes advantage of Mandrill's templating system to send emails.
 When configuring a sync to Mandrill, the first step will be selecting the existing message template you'd like Census to use when sending.